rmorabia/kevinacarson.org/README.md

-This is Kevin Carson's personal website.
-I made it using Hugo & used GitHub to deploy.
+This is Kevin Carson's professional website.
+I made it using Hugo.
+I deployed it using GitHub & Netlify.

 ## Theme License